Chilean Chacarero Steak Sandwich

 - In a medium saucepan, bring 4 cups water to a boil.
 Add green beans to water, or steam for 4-5 minutes.
 Beans should be cooked slightly past al dente.
 Remove from heat and drain.
 Rinse with cold water and drain.
 Toss with the pepperoncini rings and liquid and set aside.

 - Preheat grill to medium-high.
 In a small bowl, combine mayonnaise, garlic, olive oil, and Merken Spice and mix well.
 With a brush, apply to both sides of steak.

 - Place steak on grill and cook 3-4 minutes per side.
 When steak is finished, place rolls on grill and toast until golden.

-- Assemble sandwiches.
-Brush mayonnaise mixture on both sides of rolls, then steak, tomato, and top with green bean mixture.
+- Brush mayonnaise mixture on both sides of rolls, then assemble the sandwiches with steak, tomato, and top with green bean mixture.
 Serve!